lagimik/PartnerCrucible/_posts/2023-01-02-signatonoise-saas.md

 # Journey to SaaS - a hitchhiker's guide

-This post aims to frame the Independent Software Vendor or Service Provider journey to SaaS and provide some much needed signal to a noisy landscape.
+This post aims to frame the Independent Software Vendor or Service Provider journey to Software-as-a-Service (SaaS) and provide some much needed signal to a noisy landscape.
 This post will cover the *Why, What, How* of SaaS.
 (We leave the *Who and When* up to the reader.)

 ## TL;DR